What are the top technology stocks? Here’s an overview of the 10 top companies listed in order of market cap for investor consideration.

 Deloitte further notes that the tech industry is projected to focus more significantly on cloud computing and flexible consumption (“pay as you go”) services looking forward.
 Additionally, distributed ledger and blockchain technology are continuing to be large tech trends, and Deloitte projects that more businesses will explore integrating blockchain applications into their business models.
 As security issues increase in scale, the application of blockchain and biometrics may be effective solutions for privacy protection.

-With that being said, here the Investing News Network takes a look at the largest tech companies according to market capitalization globally.
+The Investing News Network takes a look at the largest tech companies according to market capitalization globally.
 Data was sourced from intelligence company Global Data, with the top 10 companies in the technology sector listed in order from largest market cap to smallest.
-All numbers and figures of technology companies are accurate as of market close on July 23, 2019.
+All numbers and figures of technology companies were gathered on February 7, 2020.

 Founded in 1975 with its headquarters in Redmond, California, Microsoft is well versed in hardware and software.
 Its hardware lineup consists of its flagship Surface brand, which covers a wide range of price points.
 The line is a competitor for Microsoft’s arch rival Apple’s iPad Pros and Macbooks.